Postgraduate loans (PGL) 2019/20 entry

 - a part-time course lasting up to three years which has no full-time equivalent course

 - if the course is studied as a distance-learning course, you must be a student residing in England

 - not an integrated Masters such as MEng or MPlan, and funded as part of an undergraduate course.

-View a list of eligible courses for the 2018/19 academic year.
+View a list of eligible courses for the 2018/19 academic year - this list will be updated later in 2019 with eligible courses starting in 2019/20.

 What if I want to study a postgraduate research course?